 Find where inventory breaks down.
 Fix the root cause.

 Cycle count corrections that do not reduce error rates are a symptom, not a fix.
 Optichain investigates where discrepancy patterns originate across receiving, putaway, picking, and returns, then designs inventory control and exception management frameworks that address the root cause.
-ICQA programs are built for targeted, high-impact counting rather than blanket location coverage.
+ICQA programs are built for targeted, high-impact counting keyed to risk, velocity, and exception activity.

 Built for warehouse teams that already feel the pressure.